 Intranets first emerged in the mid-1990’s in the form of static web pages for which companies saw as an opportunity to share information amongst users from a central location.
 An intranet is a contrast to the broad, open internet in that they are only accessible by computers or users that are connected to a shared network.

-The definition of the intranet alone should provide some ideas for how it can help an organisation.
-We will look at five different ways in which an intranet can help and why they are important to the organisation.
+The definition of the intranet alone should provide some ideas for how it can help an organization.
+We will look at five different ways in which an intranet can help and why they are important to the organization.

 1. Improving Collaboration

 It is more common to find intranets amongst larger companies due to the need and requirement for the users.
-Especially amongst globalised organisations and those with remote employees or offices.
-By providing an intranet, companies also provide a channel for offices and users from across the organisation to communicate together and work collaboratively, no matter their location.
+Especially amongst globalized organizations and those with remote employees or offices.
+By providing an intranet, companies also provide a channel for offices and users from across the organization to communicate together and work collaboratively, no matter their location.

 2. Knowledge Management

-Secondly, when the information is stored in document format it can be difficult managing the information and organising it into easily accessible categories that everyone within the organisation can understand and find.
-By utilising Group Explorer, users can find information much easier by searching through Microsoft Teams, Outlook, Groups and other applications for specific groups or conversations.
+Secondly, when the information is stored in document format it can be difficult managing the information and organizing it into easily accessible categories that everyone within the organization can understand and find.
+By utilizing Atlas My ConneX, users can find information much easier by searching through Microsoft Teams, Outlook, Groups and other applications for specific groups or conversations.
 This can be particularly handy when a user has a file stored in a group but needs help looking for the group.

-Categorising and tagging documents will make them easier to find and access for users.
-This is ideal for organisations with large repositories of information that needs to be retained, even when individuals leave the company.
+Categorizing and tagging documents will make them easier to find and access for users.
+This is ideal for organizations with large repositories of information that needs to be retained, even when individuals leave the company.